regionostergotland/CKM-mirror/README.md

 ===========================================================================================================
 The intention of this "fork" is to make it simple to work with archetype and template tools to create local content based on international archetypes.
 You can download a zip (or maintain a GIT-clone/fork/link) of this repository in order to access the combination of international and local archetypes and templates in your tools.

+Please note that operational templates (.opt-files) and other downstream openEHR-related artifacts used in Region Östergötland's applications should be maintained in the https://github.com/regionostergotland/openehr_definitions/ repository.

 Directory names and content
 ---------------------------
 Warning: the directory names are a bit confusing due to conventions and tools used "upstream"